Columbia Fireflies Game Notes vs Fayetteville

 MARQUEE MARQUEZ: Columbia's left-handed pitcher, Emilio Marquez, has been one of the top pitchers in the Low-A East League, and has certainly been the most consistent arm for the Fireflies in 2021.
 The southpaw has tallied the sixth-most strikeouts in the league (83) in only 59 innings, and has a 0.83 WHIP, which would be lowest amongst qualifying pitchers in the League.
 Marquez is 10 innings shy of being a qualifying pitcher for the Columbia Fireflies.
 If he catches up to the mark, he will also have the lowest ERA in the Low-A East League.
 As it stands, that honor belongs to Joey Estes who has a 2.77 ERA this season.

 KILLING THEM WITH SPEED: Tyler Tolbert has been crushing the Fayetteville Woodpeckers during this series.
-Last night's shortstop has reached base safely nine times in 16 plate appearances (.563) and has a double, a triple and a grand slam on his way to eight RBI in three games against the Woodpeckers.
-Tolbert has been on a special streak since July 30, reaching safely in 10 consecutive games.
-During that time, the speedster owns a .417 on-base percentage, has walked nine times and has five stolen bases.
+Last night's shortstop has reached base safely 10 times in 20 plate appearances (.500) and has a double, a triple and a grand slam on his way to eight RBI in three games against the Woodpeckers.
+Tolbert has been on a special streak since July 30, reaching safely in 11 consecutive games.
+During that time, the speedster owns a .404 on-base percentage, has walked nine times and has five stolen bases.
 The Mississippi-native has 13 RBI and a pair of homers and triples across that 10-game stretch.

 SAVING GRACE: After a tough start to the season, Zack Phillips has turned things around in his last few outings with the Fireflies.
 He has now only allowed one earned run in his last 13.1 innings (0.68 ERA) to drop his season ERA to 2.05.
 He began July giving up five runs in four innings.
 Phillips started the season in Quad Cities where he had a 7.2 inning scoreless streak before he was sent to Columbia.

-ONE RUN, NO FUN: The Fireflies have lost four of their last six games by the slimmest margin possible, which brings their 2021 record to 6-17 in one-run contests.
+ONE RUN, NO FUN: The Fireflies have lost four of their last seven losses by the slimmest margin possible, which brings their 2021 record to 6-17 in one-run contests.
 The Fireflies have particularly struggled in close games in the last month.
 Since the start of July, the Fireflies are 2-12 in one-run games.

 • Discuss this story on the Low-A East League message board...